Equipments

 Table of Contents

-This page explores the pros and cons of using a logic analyzer.
+This page explores the advantages and disadvantages of using a logic analyzer.
 We’ll delve into the benefits and drawbacks of this essential tool for digital circuit analysis.

 Logic analyzers also offer dedicated bus and protocol analysis capabilities.
 This means they can analyze different bus protocols, such as UART, SPI, I²C, and SSI.
 They typically use a USB 2.0 high-speed interface with Plug and Play (PnP) support for easy connectivity.